namirsab/vite-vanilla-js-template/README.md

 - Use this template from GitHub to create a new repository under your user
 - Clone the repository
+- Change the name of the project in the `package.json`
 - Install the dependencies:

 ```bash